haskellweekly/haskellweekly/data/newsletter/issue-240.markdown

   > Here I explore some of the lesser talked about features that greatly contribute to the Haskells power, performance, and convenience.

 - [How would I do it in Haskell?](https://odone.io/posts/2020-11-26-how-would-i-do-it-in-haskell.html) by Riccardo Odone
-  > Since I started playing with functional programming, not only I’ve dot-chained the hell out of object-oriented code, but I often catch myself thinking: how would I do this in Haskell?
+  > Since I started playing with functional programming, not only I've dot-chained the hell out of object-oriented code, but I often catch myself thinking: how would I do this in Haskell?

 - [Is Haskell fast?](https://arifordsham.com/is-haskell-fast/) by Ari Fordsham
   > If you try to research this question, you might come up with confusing and contradictory answers, strongly-stated opinions, and loads of technical jargon.